-Торіс Course items covered Assessment outcomes

 Christianity In depth study 1: AO1 : Demonstrate knowledge and understanding of religion and belief,

-1. The Holy Trinity including:
+- 1. The Holy Trinity including:

 2. The Creation Story

 3. Christian beliefs about the Afterlife beliefs, practices and sources of authority

 4. The crucifixion

 5. The resurrection influence on individuals, communities and societies

 6. The crucifixion, resurrection and ascension

 7. Salvation in Christianity similarities and differences within and/or between religions and beliefs.

 8. Revision lesson: The nature and oneness of God

 9. Revision lesson: The Christian belief of the crucifixion, AO2: Analyse and evaluate aspects of religion and belief, including their

 resurrection and ascension of Christ significance and influence.

 Islam

 In depth study 2:

 1. Sunni and Shi'a beliefs

 2.The oneness of God

 3. The Nature of God

 4. The role of Angels in Islam

 5. Life after death in Islam

 6. Prophethood

 7. Prayer in Islam

 8. Revision lesson: Key beliefs of Sunni and Shi'a Muslims AO1 and AO2.

 9. Revision lesson: The nature of Allah

-Deletienskins Thoma 1
+Relationships Theme 1

-1 Human covuality and covual relationships in marriage in

-L. Furnan sexuality and sexual relationships in marriage in
+and Families 1.
+Human sexuality and sexual relationships in marriage in

+Christianity and Islam.

-2 Same say marriages and relationships in relation to UK law and
+2. Same sex marriages and relationships in relation to UK law and

-Christianity
+Christianity.

-Contracention and teachings of Islam and Christianity
+3. Contraception and teachings of Islam and Christianity

-A Marriage in Christianity and Islam
+4. Marriage in Christianity and Islam

-+.
-Marriage in Christianity and Island

-Divorce and cohabitation Religious teachings and attitudes towards family Gender roles and stereotypes Religious teaching about the roles of men and women Revision lesson: Sexual relationships before marriage Revision lesson: Gender equality in marriage Peace and Conflict Theme 2 1.
-Peace and justice 2.
-Pacifism in Christianity and Islam 3.
-Violence and violent protest 4.
-The reasons for and consequences of war 5.
-The Just War Theory 6.
-Forgiveness and reconciliation in Islam and Christianity 7.
-Weapons of mass destruction 8.
-Peacemaking 9.
-Revision lesson: Weapons of mass destruction 10.
+5. Divorce and cohabitation

+6. Religious teachings and attitudes towards family

+7. Gender roles and stereotypes

+8. Religious teaching about the roles of men and women

+9. Revision lesson: Sexual relationships before marriage

+Peace and Conflict 10.
+Revision lesson: Gender equality in marriage Theme 2 Peace and justice Pacifism in Christianity and Islam Violence and violent protest The reasons for and consequences of war The Just War Theory Forgiveness and reconciliation in Islam and Christianity Weapons of mass destruction Peacemaking Revision lesson: Weapons of mass destruction 10.
 Revision lesson: The Just War Theory AO1 and AO2.
 AO1 and AO2.